JamesTheGiblet/the_giblet/roadmap.md

         * Created a CLI command for users to rate the last AI output and add comments.
     * [x] **Task 15.3.4: Add Feedback UI to Dashboard**
         * Integrated a section in the dashboard for users to view the last AI interaction and submit feedback (rating/comment).
+* [ ] **Task 15.4: Reflect and Evaluate Phase Outcomes**
+    * Review how well the personalization features adapt to user preferences and feedback.

 ---
 ## Phase 16: 🎮 The Interactive Cockpit